CrystalMiaoshu/PAFBenchmark/README.md

 `python snn.py /path/to/aedat/file`

-If you want to use SAE and Frequency you can replace SNN with SAE or Frequency.
+If you want to use SAE and Frequency you can replace snn with sae or frequency.